-As a music teacher of more than 25 years of experiences, I have heard so many stories like this.
+As a music teacher of more than 25 years of experience, I have heard so many stories like this.
 I feel for the parents, and even more for the kids.
-Since the day one of my music teaching career, either in private lessons or school teaching environment, i was determined to bring fun back to music learning, while providing my students with solid and sound techniques and fundamentals.
+Since day one of my music teaching career, either in private lessons or a school teaching environment, I was determined to bring fun back to music learning, while providing my students with solid and sound techniques and fundamentals.

 Appropriate selection of teaching materials

 There have been hundreds of piano method books and series, but most of them are outdated.
 The improper selection of outdated teaching materials will undoubtedly suppress students interests in learning.

 Bring fun back to practicing

 Practicing piano should be a fun experience, and only when a child gets as much joy in practicing piano as playing his/her iPad, he/she will voluntarily spend time practicing piano.
 My job is to help my students discover the fun and joy in practicing piano.